Anonymous-turtle/Zephyr/Readme.md

-Code for Zephyr pandemic ventilator.
+Code and CAD links for Zephyr ventilator [attempting to reach MHRA standard].
 Development in progress.